BrianAdams/openrov-mjpeg-video-webcomponent/readme.md

 * Loss of video stream detection
 * Fullscreen mode
 * 500%+ performance improvement over native browser < IMG> tag solution
+* Easy support for overlaying other html elements on top of the video

 Built on: